koekvall/varcomp-suppl/README.md

 The plots from Figure 5 can be reproduced by running both stxbrain_posterior.R and stxbrain_anterior.R from the "SpatialTranscriptomics" directory.

-# Figure 2 of Supplementary Materials (WidthComparison)
+# Figure 2 of Supplementary Material (WidthComparison)
 The results displayed in Figure 2 of the Supplementary Material can be reproduced by running Widths_R1.R for all combinations of parameters defined in "params" (line 5).
 This can be done automatically on a high-performance